Shogo Akiyama

 Shogo Akiyama (秋山 翔吾, Akiyama Shōgo) is a Japanese professional baseball outfielder for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
-He previously played in Major League Baseball (MLB) for the Cincinnati Reds and in Nippon Professional Baseball for the Saitama Seibu Lions.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds and in NPB for the Saitama Seibu Lions.

 Career

 Saitama Seibu Lions

-Saitama Seibu Lions selected him with the third selection in the 2010 NPB draft.
+The Saitama Seibu Lions of Nippon Professional Baseball (NPB) selected Akiyama with the third selection in the 2010 NPB draft.

 In 2015, Akiyama set the NPB record for hits in a single season with 216, surpassing the 214 collected by Matt Murton of the Hanshin Tigers in 2010.
 He also batted a career-best .359 average for the year.
 In 2017, he led the NPB with a .322 average.
 Over the last 5 seasons of his career in NPB (2015–2019), Akiyama batted a .321 average and appeared in 5 consecutive NPB All-Star games.

 On October 29, 2019, Akiyama held a press conference to announce that he had filed for free agency for the rights to play overseas in Major League Baseball (MLB).

 Cincinnati Reds

-On January 6, 2020, Akiyama signed a 3-year, $21 million contract with the Cincinnati Reds.
+On January 6, 2020, Akiyama signed a three-year, $21 million contract with the Cincinnati Reds.
+At the time, the Reds were the last team to have never had a Japanese-born player play for them.
 On July 24, 2020, Akiyama made his MLB debut.
 During the pandemic-shortened 2020 season, Akiyama hit .245/.357/.297 and made no defensive errors in 54 games.
 He was released by the Reds on April 5, 2022.

 San Diego Padres

-On April 30, 2022, Akiyama signed a minor league deal with the San Diego Padres.
-On May 9 he was assigned to the El Paso Chihuahuas, the Triple-A affiliate of the Padres.
-On June 16 he was released by El Paso.
+On April 30, 2022, Akiyama signed a minor league contract with the San Diego Padres.
+In 16 games for the Triple-A El Paso Chihuahuas, he batted .343/.378/.529 with three home runs and 21 runs batted in (RBIs).
+On June 16, Akiyama opted out of his contract and was released by the Padres organization.